Natural Classic Gamine

 Heavy makeup, especially dark colors encircling the eyes, is often associated with Romantic.

-Of all the essences, these two might get the most stereotypically sexy fashion—Romantics get endless styles designed to accentuate curves, like ruching, wrap dresses, and plunging necklines, while Gamines get revealing cropped and mini silhouettes.
+Of all the essences, these two might get the most stereotypically sexy fashion—Romantics get endless styles designed to accentuate curves, like ruching, wrap dresses, and plunging necklines, while Gamines get revealing, cropped, and mini silhouettes.

 But it’s not just the fashion—it’s also the vibes.

-Romantics tend to appear, well, romantic, and passionately sensual.
+Romantics tend to appear, well, romantic and passionately sensual.
 Gamines tends to appear playful and flirty.

 Approachable Beauty